 42%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides excellent, executable code examples across both Playwright and Cypress, making it highly actionable.
-However, it is severely bloated — explaining basic testing concepts Claude already knows, duplicating guidance across frameworks, and cramming everything into a single monolithic file.
-The lack of progressive disclosure and the verbose conceptual sections significantly reduce its effectiveness as a skill file.
+The skill excels at providing concrete, executable code examples across both Playwright and Cypress, making it highly actionable.
+However, it is severely bloated — explaining basic concepts Claude already knows (testing pyramid, what E2E tests are for), duplicating advice across sections (selectors, flaky tests mentioned multiple times), and cramming everything into a single monolithic file.
+The content would benefit greatly from aggressive trimming and splitting into referenced sub-documents.

 Suggestions

-Consolidate the 'Best Practices' and 'Common Pitfalls' sections — they repeat the same advice (selectors, flaky tests, independence) and could be a single concise checklist.
+Consolidate the redundant 'Best Practices' and 'Common Pitfalls' sections — they repeat the same advice (selectors, flaky tests, independence) that's already demonstrated in the code examples.

 | Dimension | Reasoning | Score |